 AUDIT PURPOSE OF AUDIT KEY RISK(S) SUMMARY OF KEY AUDIT Asset Community Value To review the robustness of the process for nomination to ensure that the actual current (or recent past) use of ACVs must further the social wellbeing or social interests of the local community.
 Policies and Procedures - Policies and procedures may be out of date, or legislation ambiguous.
 Roles and Responsibilities - Staff unclear of their role and purpose of bid.
 System Controls - Approval process is not robust.
 Monitoring and Reviewing - Noncompliance with policy, procedures and no monitoring outcomes or reporting.
 FINDINGS The Policy requires further clarity regarding the processes and areas of responsibility.
 The decision for approving or rejecting an application is not published online as required within the policy.
 Good practice identified: Application outcomes are reported monthly to the Portfolio Holders and Cabinet Members by the Corporate Manager, Communities.
 Reasonable Assurance Planning Enforcement To review the prioritisation of limited resources, ensuring the prompt completion of prioritised investigations and referrals, and that case sign-off's have been correctly exercised.
 Policies and Procedures - Guide/flowchart is not adhered to Staff unclear of their responsibilities DMS/Uniform is not utilised to its full potential or purpose Performance (Monitoring and Reviewing) - Non-compliance with guide/flowchart, abnormal activity may go undetected and key targets missed o The case allocation and logging process needs strengthening. o It is not clear from testing whether allocated caseloads are balanced in terms of quantity and complexity.
 There was no strong correlation between missed case deadlines and officer professional grade. o Guidance on the workflow for officers needs to be developed and the significance of key controls explained to officers in the team.
 Good practice identified: o Although the introduction of the process flowchart requires further work the Planning Enforcement service area deserves credit for pursuing a transformational approach to embed more efficient and effective working processes.
-Limited Assurance - Follow Up audit planned early 2022/23.
+Limited Assurance - Follow Up audit planned for completion end of July 2022/23.

 Community Grant Funding To review the robustness of the process for ensuring the actual current (or recent past) Communities grant applications assist our communities to become more sustainable.
 Policies and Procedures - Policies and procedures may be out of date, or legislation ambiguous.
 Roles and Responsibilities - Staff unclear of their role and purpose of bid.
 System Controls - Approval process is not robust.
-Monitoring and Reviewing - Noncompliance with policy, procedures and no monitoring outcomes or reporting. o The application sign-off process requires further strengthening.
-Good practice identified: o The Community Grant Guide is followed, is fit for purpose and up to date.
-Extensive preapplication engagement is provided to the communities to ensure their application is eligible and has the best outcome for the community.
+Monitoring and Reviewing - Noncompliance with policy, procedures and no monitoring outcomes or reporting.
+The application sign-off process requires further strengthening.
+Good practice identified: The Community Grant Guide is followed, is fit for purpose and up to date.
+Extensive pre-application engagement is provided to the communities to ensure their application is eligible and has the best outcome for the community.
 All authorised grants meet the criteria for sign off and payments post project completion.
-Progress and outcomes are reported regularly to stakeholders Reasonable Assurance National Test and Trace Government Funding Purpose of the grant review is to ensure that expenditure is lawfully incurred or to be incurred in relation to the mitigation against and management of local outbreaks of COVID-19.
-Failure to comply with the prescribed conditions will result in either the grant being reduced, suspended or being withheld.
-Any expenditure that fails to comply with the prescribed conditions shall immediately become repayable to the Minister of State.
+Progress and outcomes are reported regularly to stakeholders Reasonable Assurance National Test and Trace Government Funding Purpose of the grant review is to ensure that expenditure is lawfully incurred or to be incurred in relation to the mitigation against and management of local outbreaks of COVID-19. grant being reduced, suspended or being withheld.
 The conditions attached to the Test and Trace Grant Determination (2020/21) No 31/3337 have been complied with.
 Prescribed declaration presented to the Ministry for Housing, Communities and Local Government via the administrating authority, Suffolk County Council.